Thibo04/pythongroupproject/README.md

-# pythongroupproject
+# Python group project: cybersecurity-multitool

 ## Overview

-This project is a python cybersecurity project.
+This is a Group project in the course Skills:Programing by Mario Silic.
+The project written in Python3 is a Cybersecurity-Multitool, which offers the user a mini-program with an interface, from which it can choose several services.

-It demonstrates basic security concepts such as port scanning, firewall and DoS simulation, OS and service fingerprinting, stealth techniques, and logging/reporting.
+It demonstrates basic security concepts such as port scanning, firewall and DoS simulation, OS and service fingerprinting, stealth techniques and logging/reporting.
+Each service is explained in a comment sections at the top of each code.

-Each module can be executed independently.
+All these concepts are available in the services, except for the logging: The script logging_setup.py is programmed to monitor all the actions of the other services, which can be tracked in the logs-folder.

 ## Project Structure

 project-root/
+├── main.py
+├── fingerprinting.py
+├── port_scanner.py
 ├── firewall_simulation.py
-├── Port Scanner.py
-├── fingerprinting.py
-├── os_fingerprint.py
-├── service_fingerprint.py
 ├── stealth_engine.py
+├── smoke_test.py
 ├── logging_setup.py
 ├── logs/
+│   ├── fingerprinting.log
+│   ├── port_scanner.log
 │   ├── firewall_simulation.log
-│   ├── port_scanner.log
-│   └── fingerprinting.log
+│   └── stealth_engine.log
 ├── config/
 │   ├── blacklist.txt
 │   ├── dos_config.txt